lnbits/nostr.com/src/pages/clients.md

 - [Gossip](https://github.com/mikedilger/gossip), a native client that tries to efficiently follow people in wherever relay they happen to be, made in Rust with egui.
 - [more-speech](https://github.com/unclebob/more-speech), a client that gives you a powerful global view and way of interacting with custom filtering based on web-of-trust and relay selection, made in Clojure.
 [Check out a guide here](https://www.youtube.com/watch?v=q3gQ42aUhls).
 - [Lume](https://lume.nu), an ambitious client made with Tauri.

+### Non-microblogging clients

+- [zap.stream](https://zap.stream), a video livestreaming browser and hosting platform.
+- [Yakihonne](https://yakihonne.com), an app for reading, writing and curating long-form articles.
+- [Highlighter](https://highlighter.com/), an app for annotating and curating content.
+- [Habla.news](https://habla.news), an app for reading and writing long-form articles.
+- [wikistr](https://wikistr.com), an early-stage decentralized Wikipedia replacement.